5 Questions to Ask Your Web Designer About SEO

 If they can’t produce any evidence that they’re doing SEO that works, don’t just assume a new website will automatically increase your traffic.

 Keep in mind that “no” is a totally acceptable answer to this question.
 You aren’t hiring them for SEO, so they may not track results the way an SEO company would.
-I’m just trying to help you understand how much your designer knows and cares about SEO.
+We’re just trying to help you understand how much your designer knows and cares about SEO.

-When to Hire an SEO Specialist
+When Hiring an SEO Specialist Is a MUST

 There are two high-risk situations in which I highly recommend hiring an SEO specialist.
 This is someone who focuses solely on search engine optimization, who can audit and fix issues on your new website before launch.